Lighting for Food Processing Washdown Zones

 Frequently Asked Questions (FAQ)

 What is the difference between an NSF rating and an IP rating?
-An IP rating (e.g., IP66) only measures a fixture's ability to resist the ingress of solid objects and water under specific testing conditions.
-An NSF certification is a broader standard for food service equipment that evaluates a product's material safety, corrosion resistance, and whether its design is smooth and easily cleanable to prevent bacterial harborage.
+An IP rating (e.g., IP66) measures resistance to water/dust ingress.
+NSF certification evaluates material safety, corrosion resistance, and "hygienic design" (ease of cleaning to prevent bacteria).

 Disclaimer: This article is for informational purposes only and does not constitute professional engineering or safety advice.
-Always consult with a qualified engineer and adhere to all local, state, and federal electrical and safety codes when specifying and installing lighting systems.
+Always consult with a licensed electrical engineer and adhere to local building codes and OSHA safety standards when installing lighting systems.

 Leave a comment